JvanKatwijk/qt-dab/README.md

 Step 4
 -----------------------------------------------------------------

-Unpack `tiiFile.zip` (after unpacking) in the user's home directory (filename .txdata.tii).
-The file contains the database data for finding the transmitter's name and location.
-If Qt-DAB cannot find the file, Qt-DAB will just function without showing the names and without "maps" option.
+Unpack file `.txdata.tii` (which contains the database data for finding the transmitter's name and location) from `tiiFile.zip` into the user's home directory.
+If Qt-DAB cannot find the file, it will just function without showing the names and without "maps" option.

 If running on an x64 PC or *bullseye* on the RPI you might consider to install `libtii-lib.so` in `/usr/local/lib` from `dab-maxi/library`.

-:information_source: Note however that that that library needs "curl" to be installed and source code for `libtii-lib.so` is not free. `libtii-lib.so` contains functionality for uploading a new database version (the "load" button on the configuration widget).
+:information_source: Note however that this library needs `curl` to be installed and source code for `libtii-lib.so` is not free. `libtii-lib.so` contains functionality for uploading a new database version (the "load" button on the configuration widget).
 If Qt-DAB cannot find the library, it will just function without the additional functionality.

-:information_source: Note:

-	Building a version on a fresh install of "bullseye" on the RPI gave a version that wouldn't run: The `Qt_PLUGIN_PATH` was not set.
+:information_source: Note: Building a version on a fresh install of "bullseye" on the RPI gave a version that wouldn't run: The `Qt_PLUGIN_PATH` was not set.
 Setting it as given below solved - for me - the problem:

 ```
 	Qt_5= /usr/lib/arm-linux-gnueabihf/qt5